cognitedata/cdf-s3-replicator/README.md

     - [Github Action](#github-action)
     - [Best Practices for Adding Tests](#best-practices-for-adding-tests)

-## Local Development with CDF Fabric replicator
+## Local Development with CDF S3 replicator

-Follow these instructions for doing Local Development with CDF Fabric replicator:
+Follow these instructions for doing Local Development with CDF S3 replicator:

-1. Clone repo: `git clone https://github.com/cognitedata/cdf-fabric-replicator.git`
+1. Clone repo: `git clone https://github.com/cognitedata/cdf-s3-replicator.git`
 2. Install Python (3.10, 3.11, or 3.12).
 3. Install [Poetry](https://python-poetry.org/docs/#installation).
     > Note: Poetry should be installed in a virtual environment, see the [installation instructions](https://python-poetry.org/docs/#installation) for more details.